craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes May 03 23.md

 I can throw demons and devils at them, although canonically they are all Demons of Chaos rather than Devils of Evil, but the more interesting fauna would be the ghosts (who are now either miners or fishers or like, experiment fuel or just juice for Orcus in the [[Seat of the Dead]]).

 ### What happened?

+we're gonna fight a bunch of minor deomns bird-people-things